 Bernard M. Baruch Houses – the largest New York City Housing Authority (NYCHA) development in Manhattan – is comprised of 18 residential towers housing over 5,600 residents.
 Completed in 1959, the 28-acre campus occupies prime real estate in the now-burgeoning Lower East Side.

-In the wake of Superstorm Sandy, Nelligan White was asked by NYCHA to consider the long-term resilience of Baruch Houses as a model for reconceiving NYCHA’s organizational and maintenance plans for their building portfolio.
-Furthermore, Nelligan White was asked to consider a design solutions to make Baruch Houses more flood-resistant.
+In the wake of Superstorm Sandy, Nelligan White was asked by NYCHA to evaluate the long-term resilience of Baruch Houses.
+This project would set a standard for improving organizational and maintenance plans for NYCHA’s building portfolio.
+Furthermore, Nelligan White was also tasked with the responsibility of creating design solutions to make Baruch Houses more flood-resistant.

-Our architectural plans are complete with a new elevated central heating plant and outbuildings where an electrical backup generation system supports the entire campus to go off-grid during peak usage.
-The design also included new entry plazas, renovated lobbies, campus-wide LED site lighting, security upgrades, and the reorganization of common spaces to improve security.
-These upgrades confound NYCHA’s resiliency goals for their buildings located within the FEMA A-zone, which has a 26% chance of experiencing a flood event over a 30-year lifespan.
+To address these goals, our architectural plans included a new elevated central heating plant and outbuildings with an electrical backup generation system.
+This system supports the entire campus and enables the site to go off-grid during peak usage.
+The design also includes new entry plazas, renovated lobbies, campus-wide LED site lighting, security upgrades, and the reorganization of common spaces.
+These upgrades comport with NYCHA’s resiliency goals for buildings located within the FEMA A-zone.
+Buildings in these zones are particularly vulnerable as they have a 26% chance of experiencing a flood event over a 30-year lifespan.